You need answers

 Areas of applied expertise

-Partnering with UWaterloo Mathematics is win-win.
+Partnering with Waterloo Mathematics is win-win.
 Bring us a challenge and we’ll work with your team to understand what’s important, and together we will find the answers you need.

 - Creating algorithms for financial problems and risk management